Zak McKracken and the Alien Mindbenders: Reception

 Discussing Zak McKrackens commercial performance, David Fox later wrote, "I think Zak was far more popular in Germany and Europe than in the States.
 I'm not sure why ... maybe my humor was more European in nature?"

 Many reviews, both online and in print, rate Zak McKracken as among the best adventure games ever made, but others disagree.
 Charles Ardai in Computer Gaming World described Zak McKracken as a good game, but said that it could have been better.
 He described the game's central flaw in the game's environments, limited to a relatively small number of screens per location, giving each town a movie-set feel compared to the size and detail of Maniac Mansion.
 PC Computing wrote that Zak McKracken for the PC had a clever story but "grade B animation", concluding that "the result falls short of the magic we expect from George Lucas".
 Compute! favorably reviewed Zak McKracken, but wished that Lucasfilm would next produce a game that did not depend on jokes and puzzles to tell its story.
 The large number of mazes in the game was also a source of criticism, but David Fox felt it was the best way to maximize the game's size and still have it fit on two Commodore 64 floppy disks.
 Other critics complained about the need to enter copy protection codes not once, but multiple times whenever the player flew out of the US.

+In Issue 12 of Gateways, Charles and Sydney Barouch listed the few items that the player collects, and then asked "But what will you do with all these things?
+That's where the fun comes in."
+They concluded, "If you play your cards right, you might even save the world from the Stupidity Epidemic.".

 The game was reviewed in 1989 in Dragon No. 142 by Hartley, Patricia, and Kirk Lesser in "The Role of Computers" column.
 The reviewers gave the game 3 1/2 out of 5 stars.

 The game received high scores in general press.
 It received 90 out of 100 in several reviews, such as of Zzap!, Power Play, Happy Computer, HonestGamers, Pixel-Heroes.de, Jeuxvideo.com, ST Action, and Quandary magazines.

 Legacy

 The title of the Teenage Mutant Ninja Turtles episode "Zach and the Alien Invaders" pays homage to this game's title.
-Architect Antonino Cardillo argued about the influences that the game Zak McKracken had on his work House of Dust during a lecture held at Cinecittà Studios in the context of the Rome Video Game Lab 2019 festival.
+Architect Antonino Cardillo spoke about the influences that the game Zak McKracken had on his work House of Dust during a lecture held at Cinecittà Studios in the context of the Rome Video Game Lab 2019 festival.